azfarsyed/cse15l-lab-reports/lab2.md

 <img src = "images/Hello.png" width = "700">

 This argument returns the message `Hello` on the page.
+The part of the code segment that runs is shown below:

 <img src = "images/argument.png" width = "400">